reneradoi/kafka-streams-simple-python-app/README.md

 Deployment steps are the following:
 * start the faust worker: `faust -A purchase_stream worker -l info`
-* start the kafka consumer (to check message production): `python3 consumer.py kafka_client_config.ini`
 * start the kafka producer (will create 10 new messages): `python3 producer.py kafka_client_config.ini`

-## Review Streaming Results
-Now you can have a look at the output of the Kafka Stream (which is a table) and review the counted results.

-Connect to your Kafka Container:
+In order to review your streaming results, connect to the Kafka Container and have a look at corresponding topic.
 ```
 $ docker ps
 CONTAINER ID   IMAGE                                 COMMAND                  CREATED          STATUS          PORTS                                            NAMES